Academic Calendar 2024/25

 Policies relevant to the LAD

-Course Repeat policy (86): Students may not register for a course more than twice without the permission of the department head/director for the discipline or their designate.
+Course Repeat policy (86): Students are not permitted to register for the same course more than three times.
+Students wishing to register for a course for a fourth time should connect with the Student Rights and Responsibilities Office.
 All attempts will be recorded on the transcript, but only the highest grade will be included in the GPA.
 Transfer courses are considered in the number of attempts.
 A “W” or “AU” course is not counted as a duplication.
 Multiple repeats of the same course count as a single duplication.

 Undergraduate Continuance policy (92): Students must have a CGPA of at least 2.00 to remain in good academic standing.
 Failure to meet or maintain a 2.00 will result in restrictions on registration and may lead to academic suspension.